-Risk assessment.
-From the HRV analysis of each participant's baseline 24-hour electrocardiogram, 6 key measures of autonomic nervous system function commonly used in risk assessment were calculated.
-For a more detailed explanation of these measures and their clinical relevance, see reference.91 Of the 27 officers whose HRV was analyzed, 3 (11%) were found to have low HRV for their age and are therefore considered to be at higher risk for cardiovascular disease and premature mortality.
-Figure 10 illustrates the scatter plots showing all participants' values for each of the 6
+Risk Assessment.
+From the HRV analysis of each participant's baseline 24-hour electrocardiogram, six key measures of ANS function commonly used in risk assessment were calculated.
+For a more detailed explanation of these measures and their clinical relevance, see reference.89 Of the 27 officers whose HRV was analyzed, three (11%) were found to have low HRV for